mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.supply.active
 ```

-Hence, this function ensures the adjustment of generator parameters and updates all fields of the `PowerSystem` composite type affected by them.
+Hence, this function ensures the adjustment of generator parameters and updates all fields of the `PowerSystem` type affected by them.

 ---